vhaudiquet/ubuntu-project-docs/docs/how-ubuntu-is-made/index-processes.md

 ### Inclusion gatekeeping

-Special review processes and quality safeguards for adding updates to published releases and top the officially supported sets of packages.
+Special review processes and quality safeguards for adding updates to published releases, and to the officially supported sets of packages.

 ```{toctree}
 :maxdepth: 1